 All students at Catholic University must fulfill the intermediate language requirement.
 This requires the completion of language courses to the 104-level.

-Did you study language in high school?
+Did you study language in high school or take an AP test in a Language?

 Did you grow up speaking a foreign language?